Sedrick Irvin

 Sedrick Irvin (born March 30, 1978) is an American football coach and former player.
-He is the running backs coach at Gulliver Preparatory School.
+He is the head coach at Raw 7v7.
 Irvin was formally the head football coach at Miami Senior High School and Westminster Christian School in Palmetto Bay, Florida.
 Irvin played college football at Michigan State University and professionally in the National Football League (NFL) with the Detroit Lions.

-Early years
+Early life

 Irvin played high school football at Miami Southridge Senior High School and Miami Senior High School, where he was named a USA Today All-American in 1995.
 He played college football at Michigan State where he was well known for his jukes and stutter steps en route to 1,000 yard rushing seasons in each of his three seasons there.
 His sophomore season, in 1997, he ran for 1,211 yards on 231 carries and scored 9 touchdowns.
 As a junior in 1998, he ran for 1,167 yards on 272 carries and scored 10 touchdowns.

 Irvin left Michigan State after his junior season with the fourth most rushing yards in school history to enter the National Football League Draft.